uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 ```

 We can now perform a similarity search to find the most relevant documents.
-Since OpenAI embeddings are normalized, we can use the dot product to compute the similarity between the query embedding and the document embeddings.
+Since OpenAI embeddings are normalized, we can just use the dot product to compute the similarity between the query embedding and the document embeddings.
 Then, it's just a matter of picking the top K documents with the highest similarity to the query:

 ```python